Transcript: Obesity-Causing Chicken Virus

 Below is an approximation of this video’s audio content.
 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.

 You may have seen headlines like this, suggesting that infection with certain viruses can contribute to obesity.
 According to a new review published this year: Viral obesity: fact or fiction?

 It all started about 20 years ago.
-A never-before-described poultry virus emerged killing thousands of chickens.
-That’s par for the course, but the strange thing about the new virus is that the survivors became fat.
-Normally, when you suffer a serious viral infection you lose weight, but infection with this virus made them gain 50% more abdominal fat than uninfected birds.
+A never-before-described poultry virus emerged, killing thousands of chickens.
+That’s par for the course.
+But the strange thing about the new virus is that the survivors became fat.
+Normally, when you survive a serious viral infection, you lose weight, but infection with this virus made them gain 50% more abdominal fat than uninfected birds.
 This was the first virus ever discovered that could cause obesity.

-So researchers immediately started taking blood samples from overweight people, to see if they were infected with the chicken virus.
-They found that not only do one in five obese humans test positive for exposure to this virus—those exposed to the virus weighed 33 pounds heavier than those that weren’t exposed.
-This is in kilograms.
-Those positive for the virus averaged 210 pounds; those testing negative were only 177 pounds.
-33 pounds different
+So, researchers immediately started taking blood samples from overweight people to see if they were infected with the chicken virus.
+They found that not only do one in five obese humans test positive for exposure to this virus, those exposed to the virus weighed 33 pounds heavier than those who weren’t exposed.
+This is in kilograms; those positive for the virus averaged about 210 pounds; those testing negative for the virus were only 177 pounds; 33 pounds different.